8go/matrix-commander/README.md

 - new otions `--import-keys` and `--export_keys`
 - new option `--get-openid-token` to provide to other websites for login
 - new option `--delete-device`
+- new option `--room-redact` to delete messages, images and other events

 # Summary, TLDR